 The Web Content Accessibility Guidelines, otherwise known as WCAG, are standards for web accessibility and guidance on conformance.
 While the question of what activities online must be made accessible is unsettled, accessibility laws have focused on WCAG 2.0 as the standard for digital accessibility compliance.
 It covers a wide range of recommendations for making web content more accessible.
 The success criteria are written as testable statements that are not technology-specific and are categorized into three levels of compliance: A (basic or minimal impact), AA (mid-level or “happy medium”), and AAA (advanced).
 WCAG 2.1 was produced by the Web Accessibility Initiative, part of W3C–the group of developers who establish a lot of the mechanics of the modern internet.

 Be Accessible recommends meeting WCAG 2.1 Level AA compliance.
 WCAG 2.1 is the newest and latest guideline – it will soon be the standard if it’s not already at the time you are reading this.
 We stay ahead of regulation and recommend you do the same.
 Use our free WCAG 2.1 Checklist to help you test your website’s accessibility.

 Usability testing is a technique used to evaluate a product by testing it on potential users.
 Accessibility testing is a subset of usability testing.
 It is used to determine whether the product will be able to be used by individuals with disabilities whether with the help of automated accessibility testing software or sample workflow audits performed by web engineers or blind individuals.

 Individuals with visual disabilities use assistive technologies like screen reader programs to help them read the text that is displayed on the screen.
-An assistive technologies are equipment or system used to increase, maintain, or improve the functional capabilities of individuals with disabilities.
+Assistive technologies are equipment or system used to increase, maintain, or improve the functional capabilities of individuals with disabilities.
 These types of assistive technologies are generally always used during usability testing.